 - The victim must be either the spouse, ex-spouse, child under 21, or parent of the abuser.

-Note that even though the act is title the “Violence Against Women Act,” both male and female victims may apply for protection under VAWA.
+Note that even though the act is titled the “Violence Against Women Act,” both male and female victims may apply for protection under VAWA.

 An immigrant is a “spouse” for purposes of VAWA if:

-- He or she is currently married to an abuser who is a U.S. citizen or permanent resident (green card holder), or
+- They are currently married to an abuser who is a U.S. citizen or permanent resident (green card holder), or

 - The victim’s marriage to the abuser was terminated by death or a divorce (related to the abuse) within the 2 years prior to filing the petition, or